girobusan/latid/docs/en/markdown_src.md

 Requirements
 -----------
-Markdown file will be recognized as source if it has frontmatter header with, at least, `title` field defined, like this:
+Markdown file will be recognized as source if it has frontmatter header with, at least, `title` field defined, like this, unless the option `markdown.force_source` in settings file is set to `true`:

     ---
     title: Writting in Markdown